Sacred Squadron (Greece): Commando actions in the Aegean

-From May 1943, the Sacred Band, now composed of 314 men, moved to Palestine, in various camps.
+From May 1943, the Sacred Squadron, now composed of 314 men, moved to Palestine, in various camps.
 In July, it went to Jenin for parachute training.
 There it also underwent a reorganization into an HQ Section, a Base Section, and Commando Sections I, II and III.
 After the Italian armistice on 9 September 1943, British forces moved into the Italian-occupied, but Greek-inhabited Dodecanese islands.
-Section I of the Sacred Band was dropped by air to the Greek island of Samos on 30 October, while sections II and III moved there on fishing boats.
-With the failure of the campaign after the battle of Leros, however, Samos was evacuated, and the men of the Sacred Band withdrew to the Middle East.
+Section I of the Sacred Squadron was dropped by air to the Greek island of Samos on 30 October, while sections II and III moved there on fishing boats.
+With the failure of the campaign after the battle of Leros, however, Samos was evacuated, and the men of the Sacred Squadron withdrew to the Middle East.

 In February 1944, it was put under the command of the British Raiding Forces.
-On 7 February Section I moved for combat operations to the islands of the northern Aegean sea (Samos, Psara, Lesvos, Chios), while Section II moved to the Dodecanese with the same purpose.
+On 7 February Section I moved for combat operations to the islands of the northern Aegean Sea (Samos, Psara, Lesvos, Chios), while Section II moved to the Dodecanese with the same purpose.

-In April 1944, the Sacred Band was expanded to regimental size, with a strength of around 1,000 men.
+In April 1944, the Sacred Squadron was expanded to regimental size, with a strength of around 1,000 men.
 This reflected the unit's effectiveness, and, from a British standpoint, political reliability in the face of mounting political tensions among the Greek forces in exile.
-Along with the British SBS, the Sacred Band took part in the successful Raid on Symi in July 1944 in which the entire German garrison was either killed or captured.
+Along with the British SBS, the Sacred Squadron took part in the successful Raid on Symi in July 1944 in which the entire German garrison was either killed or captured.